Treatment of Hematologic Diseases by HSC Transplantation

 Acute myeloid leukemia (AML)

 AML is the most common hematologic disorder treated by allogeneic HSC transplants.
-The average age for these patients is 45 years and approximately 25% of patients with this diagnosis will require a transplant.
+The average age for these patients is 45 years, and approximately 25% of patients with this diagnosis will require a transplant.
 Patients with risk factors are more likely to receive a transplant at an early stage in their disease.
 These risk factors include age over 60, extremely high WBC count, previous myelodysplasia, and two or more induction cycles to obtain complete remission.
-The outcomes for AML patients with transplants from unrelated donors is about the same as for matched related donors.
+The outcomes for AML patients with transplants from unrelated donors are about the same as for matched related donors.
 Improvements in HLA typing and supportive care have improved survival rates for AML patients.
-The major cause of treatment failure is disease recurrence.
-Relapse can occur at rates as high as 40% and methods to reduce this complication are under investigation.
+The primary cause of treatment failure is disease recurrence.
+Relapse can occur at rates as high as 40%, and methods to reduce this complication are under investigation.